mipals/mipals.github.io/_posts/2025-07-01-adjoint-method.md

     = L,
 $$

-In case of a standard MLP, which does not include any skip connections, we have the special case that $L$ is a block bidiagonal matrix.
-In any case we have that any products with the inverse of $\frac{\partial f}{\partial u}$ can be done cheaply using forward/backward substitution.
-In fact both forward and backwards substitutions can be done without the inversion of any matrices as the diagonal blocks are the identity.
+Now is a good place to stop and think of a key concept of backpropagation: The resulting computational graph should result in a Directed Acyclic Graph (DAG).
+This is indeed equivalent to stating that $ \frac{\partial f}{\partial u}$ should be a lower triangular matrix.
+This is an important property as the adjoint method requires us to invert $ \frac{\partial f}{\partial u} $, which can be done cheaply for a lower triangular matrix.
+Even more importantly is that the diagonal blocks are the identity, meaning that forward/backward substitutions can be done without any matrix inversions at all.

 What is left is to compute $\frac{\partial f}{\partial \theta}$, which standardly is done as